alexcvcoelho-gabrielgio/session-worker/README.md

 This is not the only way to setup env variables for more info check [environ](https://github.com/weavejester/environ#usage).

-Copyright © 2017 alexcvcoelho e gabrielgio
+Copyright © 2017 alexcvcoelho and gabrielgio

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.